 |Rigor of Secondary School Record||Considered|

-To apply, all applicants to Waldorf University must submit the following items.
-Double check with Waldorf University's admissions department to confirm all application materials and requirements.
+To apply to Waldorf University, all applicants must submit the following items.
+Check in with Waldorf University's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|